Stewart Nozette: Career

-Nozette and colleagues' bistatic radar results from Clementine claimed to support the discovery of water on the south pole of the moon.
+Nozette and colleagues' bistatic radar results from Clementine claimed to support the discovery of water on the south pole of the Moon.
 Although the significance of the result was questioned, measurements made by subsequent Lunar missions have supported the hypothesis that the Moon holds substantially greater reserves of water than had been thought based on Apollo program results and confirmed Nozette's original findings.
 The engineering model of the Clementine spacecraft, which Nozette worked on, hangs in the Air & Space Museum in Washington, DC.

 Over the course of his career, Nozette held high level security clearances and worked on sensitive United States nuclear and satellite programs.
 He held a Q clearance, top secret clearance, and was read into multiple special access programs.
 He held Top Secret security clearances to study nuclear material with the United States Department of Energy, and was on the National Space Council under President George H. W. Bush.
 From 1989 to 2006, Nozette held a security clearance as high as top secret and handled documents relating to national security.
 He left the employ of the U.S. government in 2006.

 Nozette worked as a technical consultant for Israel Aerospace Industries between 1998 and 2008.
 After he left the government job, Nozette was heavily involved in India's extraterrestrial Moon probe, Chandrayaan-1.
 He was a principal investigator of the Mini-RF instrument on the Lunar Reconnaissance Orbiter and a co-investigator on Chandrayaan-1.
+Nozette was also the president, treasurer and director of the Alliance for Competitive Technology (ACT), a non-profit organization that he organized in March 1990.
+In 2006 ACT acted for Mississippi State University in bringing together MSU and British microsatellite manufacturer SSTL to form Infinisat as part of a $20m earmark in the FY05 and 06 NASA budget for NASA Stennis Space Centre courtesy of Mississippi Senator Thad Cochran.
+ACT was also involved with the $40m earmark in the same budget, courtesy of Alabama Senator Richard Shelby, for MSFC’s lander programme.